natalieagus/50005/docs/Programming Assignment/TetriSH.md

 ## Battle Royale Mode

-Once you can implement a working Tetris game (**independent** client connected to server, auth, and create a new game), you shall implement the Battle Royale mode.
+Battle Royale mode is a <span class="orange-bold">required</span> part of tetriSH.

+However, you should implement it only *after* the baseline Tetris system is working: independent terminal client, server-authoritative game state, secure session, HTTTP messages, logging, and control plane.

 When a player clears N lines in a single move with N >= 2, those rows minus 1 are converted to **garbage** and inserted at the bottom of a random other player's board in a different room.

 {:.important-title}
 > **Required**
 >
+> Battle Royale mode is required for tetriSH completion.
+>
-> Garbage transfer between rooms (server-side managed) must use a **real** IPC mechanism.
+> Garbage transfer between rooms must be server-side managed and must use a **real IPC mechanism**.
 Direct function call into another room's state while holding its mutex from the source room's thread does **not** count, even if it works.

 {:.highlight-title}
 > **Open design**